 In my works i explore the visual language of abstraction.
 Abstraction and the principle “Less is more” are means to get to the essence of my message.
 In my search the focus is not so much on beauty of the material or demonstration of technical skill, but on clarity of shape, color, texture and visibility of the process.The works should radiate in order to “be”.
 I like them to be reflective and introspective commentators of life.

-Kater’s abstract, often geometric, works can be associated with trends in art such as constructivism and (post)minimal art and more modern: casualism.
-He feels a kinship with Dutch sculptors such as Ad Dekkers and Carel Visser and is strongly inspired by the small-scale, almost contrived works of the American artists Richard Tuttle and Richard Francisco.
-Kater uses their principle “less is more” in his search for what he wants to show and the aesthetics that the work must radiate.
+The geometrically shaped works are small in size and often wall based.
+They can be associated with trends in art such as constructivism and (post)minimal art.
+Like Jan Schoonhoven’s reliefs, the works are constructed in order to accentuate light and shadow.
+There is a kinship with Dutch sculptors such as Ad Dekkers and Carel Visser and more strongly with the small-scale, almost contrived works of the American artists Richard Tuttle and Richard Francisco.
+Their principle “less is more” is used in the search to create a good image and to find the appropriate suitable aesthetics that .

 - 2019: Prijs Piet Staut: 2nd prize, BE

-- 2021 “Herontdekkingen”with KV Laren /Blaricum in Kasteel Groeneveld, Baarn, NL
+- 2021 Herontdekkingen with KV Laren /Blaricum, Kasteel Groeneveld, Baarn NL

-- 2019 With Jan de Ruyter at Zaansgroen, Zaandam, NL
+- 2019 With Jan de Ruyter at Zaansgroen Gallery, Zaandam NL

 - 2019 Prize Piet Staut, Kasteel Cortewalle, Beveren BE

 - 2019 Kunstkijkroute Amersfoort, Amersfoort NL

 - 1998 AKI Finals Sculpture, Kunstvereniging Diepenheim NL